vnaydenovaa/article-summarizer/README.md

 # Article Summariser

-Article Summariser is a streamline app which summarizes an article of your choice by simply providing an URL
+Article Summariser is a streamlit app which summarizes an article of your choice by simply providing an URL

 ### Installation